 You can select which packages display in Explorer by setting up package filters.
 For each ChangeMan ZMF application, you can filter packages by Package Status, Department, Creator User ID, Package Number Range, and Install Date Range.
 The initial defaults allow all packages to display.

-1 Right-click the Packages folder for a ChangeMan ZMF application and choose Properties.
-The Packages Properties dialog box displays.

-2 Select the Filter tab.
+Right-click the Packages folder for a ChangeMan ZMF application and choose Properties.
+Then select the Filter tab.